dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 assert(loudTeas[0] == 'GREEN');
 {% endpc %}

-##### Filter and check items
+##### Filtering and checking items

 Use `forEach()` and `map()` to apply a function to each element of the collection.
-Use `some()` and `every()` to check if some or all items in a collection apply match some condition.
+Use `some()` and `every()` to check whether some or all items in a collection match a condition.

 {% pc dart 0 %}
 var teas = ['green', 'black', 'chamomile', 'earl grey'];